Cloud Cost Management FAQ

 Workload scheduling (running during off-peak when grid is cleaner)

-Many organizations now track carbon alongside cost as a key metric.
-CerteroX for Cloud's optimization recommendations support both financial and environmental efficiency goals.
+Many organisations now track carbon alongside cost.
+CerteroX Cloud Management's optimisation recommendations support both financial and environmental efficiency goals.

 How do I get started with cloud cost management?